5 Considerations For Your B2B CX Program

 While this shift in mindset is certainly paying off for industry leaders, it has also brought to light the unique challenge B2B companies face when it comes to implementing a CX strategy.

 For example, in B2B, there are numerous “moments of truth” which provide a company with many opportunities to delight or frustrate customers.
 These interactions include sales, implementation, renewal, support, in-product experience, and so on.
 And there are also various contact roles across customer accounts.
-If you’re not gathering robust and representative data across all key customer contact roles and segments to guide actions that will improve the customer experience, you’re at risk for losing market share to your competitors.
+If you’re not gathering robust and representative data across all key customer contact roles and segments to guide actions that will improve the customer experience, you’re at risk of losing market share to your competitors.

-So, with 2020 around the corner, many business leaders and customer success practitioners are considering how to raise their game in the New Year.
 As more B2B companies make CX a priority, it becomes harder to differentiate—unless you are continuously evolving and maturing your programs.
 And, just like your customer relationships never stay static, nor should your approach and commitment to customer success.

 1. Ensure you have “real” buy-in